apoapse1/Librum-for-Skyrim-VR/README.md

 ## Frequently Asked Questions
 Although Librum is still early in development, I have gathered a few questions that you might want to ask:

+***I have enough XP to level up, but opening the skills menu isn't working!*** Sleep 8 hours to level up.

+***I can't switch between buying and selling.*** You can switch between buying and selling by using the cursor.
+Sometimes it takes exiting the menu once and re-entering, but the idea is to click outside the bounds of the menu to activate the cursor.

 ***Why is campfire/tent placement not working?*** Likely, because you didn't read the directions.
 In Campfire's MCM, turn off _advanced placement_.

+***My game says I have no consumables left in my inventory, but I do!*** This happens when _iNeed_ does not recognize a food item you have.
+To sort this out, just eat one of the items manually -- the game will prompt you to enter some basic info about it, and that item will work in the future.

 ***What the hell are these new enemies below [insert city name]?*** You've encountered _Skyrim Underground_, and, honestly, I'm with you.
 Although I've applied a patch to make Underground more lore-friendly, there is a little more work to be done.
 I will sort this out in future versions.